HIV Rev response element: Tertiary structure

 Images of the tertiary structure of RRE (and the Rev-RRE complex) have been captured using atomic force microscopy.
 These images show a globular "head" with a long stalk extending from it and are in accordance with 3D predictions from computer models, as well as electron microscope (EM) images of assembled Rev-RRE complexes.

 Rev-RRE as a Drug Target

 As the export of RRE-containing RNAs is essential for HIV replication, the association of RRE and Rev is an attractive therapeutic target.
-Various RNA cleavage methods and small molecule screens have been implemented in an effort to design antiviral drugs to treat HIV infection.
+Various RNA cleavage methods and small molecule screens have been implemented in an effort to design antiviral drugs to treat HIV infection by metallopeptide structures.
 Rev and RRE are particularly attractive drug targets as both elements exist in reading frames that code other proteins (Tat and Env for Rev, Env for RRE), theoretically restricting potential escape mutations.
 However, to date there are no clinically approved therapies that target Rev-RRE.